How wonderful must it feel to be a flower,

 To drink delight each day from Daffodil, Daphne and Delphinium,

-Greeting each with gentle touch and blissful kisses,
+Greeting each with gentle touch and blissful kiss,

-A festival of euphoric frolic from flower to fabulous flower.
+To frolic euphoric from flower to fabulous flower.

 One needs only walk along a garden path